 Canning Fig Jam in the Nesco Canner

 Alright, home canners and fig jam enthusiasts!
-Now that we’ve made our delicious fig jam, it’s time to seal those jars using our trusty Nesco Smart Canner.
+Now that we’ve made our delicious fig jam, it’s time to seal those jars using our trusty Nesco Smart Canner (Amazon).
 Here’s a step-by-step guide to water bath canning your homemade fig jam.

 - Start by placing the canning rack in the bottom of the inner pot.
 This will help keep our jars from touching the pot directly, which could cause them to break.